feedpapers/limnopapers/README.md

 # limnopapers

-Code to monitor limnology RSS feeds and tweet new articles.
+Code to monitor [limnology RSS feeds](journals.csv) and [tweet](https://twitter.com/limnopapers) new articles.

-Specific feeds include:

-* Limnology and Oceanography

-* Limnology and Oceanography Letters

-* Freshwater Science

-* Inland waters

-* Freshwater Biology

-* Water Resources Research

-* Journal of Geophysical Research: Biogeosciences

-* Hydrological processes

-* Ecological Applications
+## Usage

+Tweet papers that came out today:

+`python limnopapers.py`

+Tweet papers that came out on an arbitrary day:

+`python limnopapers.py '2018-07-29'`

 ## Setup

+* Create a file named `config.py` that stores your twitter API keys

 * Create a _cron_ job.
 On Linux this can be done with the following commands:

 ```
 crontab -e
-* */15 * * * /path/to/limnopapers.py
+* */15 * * * python /path/to/limnopapers.py
 ```

 ### Python depedencies

 See [requirements.txt](requirements.txt)

-For local operation install these to the activated environment with:
+Install these to the activated environment with:

 `pip install -r requirements.txt`

+## Contributing

+Please help by adding missing journals to `journals.csv` or filing an [issue](https://github.com/jsta/limnopapers/issues)

 ## Prior art